What does it cover?

 What are the sessions like?

-*Transfer Students have a unique format for their Business 1000.
-You will register for a Saturday section, which does not require a corresponding lab.
+Transfer Students have a unique format for their Business 1000.
 We recognize that you have less time at UNI and are probably in a different place than our typical incoming business student, so we offer the same programming in an accelerated format - one day on a Saturday.
 You'll pass by attending this session and completing the activities required afterward.

 How do I pass?

 You will receive a P if you attend the sessions and complete the required activities outside of the sessions.
-These activities include taking your StrengthsQuest assessment, putting together your Plan to Graduation, and a phone and email mentoring conversation with a businessperson.
+These activities include taking your StrengthsQuest assessment, completing your Professionalism Self-Check, and a phone and email mentoring conversation with a businessperson.

 I passed.
 How do I put this on my resume?